The Owl and the Nightingale: Oxford, Jesus College, MS 29

+London, British Library, Cotton MS Caligula A. ix

 This manuscript contains 13 texts in English and Anglo Norman, most of which were probably bound together from the beginning despite Cotton’s method of organizing disparate manuscripts into collections.
 The text, written by at least two different scribes, is in two columns with some capital letters in red and no illumination.
 The script is a professional, gothic bookhand.
 This manuscript has a 19th-century binding and shows no evidence of whom the previous owner(s) may have been.